PatriciaHudakova/skillQuiz/README.md

 ### High Level Overview <a name="overview"></a>

-skillQuiz is a simple questionnaire runner developed with Go and SQL Lite and it works as follows:
+This is a simple questionnaire runner developed with Go and SQL Lite and it works as follows:
 - running the program will prompt you with a series of questions
 - please answer with a "yes" or "no" as appropriate.
 Acceptable responses also are "y", "n", "YES", "No"...etc.
 - when the questionnaire is over, your current run and average rating of all subsequent runs is calculated and displayed